 Economic headwinds for the UK are a result of policy decisions, including a tax hike that starts in April, still-restrictive Bank of England (BoE) interest rates, as well as the risks of US trade tariffs.
 We should not overlook some potential offsetting factors, including fiscal expansion in Europe, and the potential for gas prices to fall if there is a workable ceasefire in Ukraine (wholesale gas prices are already down about 30% from their February peak after a cold European winter).
 There is also the possibility that the impact of US tariffs on the UK may be lower than elsewhere, thanks to the country’s heavily service-oriented economy, and relatively balanced trade relationship with the US.

 Still, while still-high UK inflation remains a concern, strong wage growth has made for a healthier environment for UK consumers.
-The latest data from both the consumers and the corporate sector have been encouraging, with meaningful upward surprises in February retail sales and the Purchasing Managers’ Index.
-We have recently reduced our 2025 growth forecast for the UK from 1.8% to 1.3%, which while uninspiring, is still higher than consensus, and an improvement on 2024.
+The latest data from both the consumer and the corporate sector have been encouraging, with meaningful upward surprises in February retail sales and the Purchasing Managers’ Index.
+We have recently reduced our 2025 growth forecast for the UK from 1.8% to 1.3%, which, while uninspiring, is still higher than consensus, and an improvement on 2024.

 While uninspiring, the UK growth forecast is an improvement on 2024

 This supports our preference for UK Gilts with maturities in the 5- to 7-year range.
-We have raised our Bund yield forecasts to reflect Germany’s fiscal stimulus, and given broadly unfavourable public debt trends, we continue to prefer corporate over sovereign bonds, in both developed and emerging markets.
+We have raised our Bund yield forecasts to reflect Germany’s fiscal stimulus and, given broadly unfavourable public debt trends, we continue to prefer corporate over sovereign bonds, in both developed and emerging markets.

 This is a marketing communication issued by Bank Lombard Odier & Co Ltd (hereinafter “Lombard Odier”).